sumotoy/RA8875/README.md

 * 0.69b5: RA8875 needs SPIMode3 and not SPIMode0, I've fixed this.
 * 0.69b6: Another fix on 800x480 initialization sequence.
 * 0.69b7: Dropped SPI speed bottleneck!
 Now I can reach the hardware limit of the chip (from 6.6Mhz to 21Mhz!)
 Thanks Christoph to point me to the SystemClock that I was think is the Xtal but at the end it's not!
+* 0.69b8: Fixed some typo, rst pin not working with Teensy (now yes), cleaned up a little.

 ##### Description